-- Some redness, swelling and bruising around the incision are perfectly normal.
-Call your doctor/surgeon if the redness increases or the pain doesn't subside. - Report any fever or night sweats to your doctor/surgeon. - Call your doctor/surgeon if you notice any increase in drainage, if the clear discharge changes color or if an odor is present. - Call your doctor/surgeon if you notice an increase in pain (not associated with normal exercise).
+- Call your doctor if you notice any increase in drainage, if the clear discharge changes color or if an odor is present. - Call your doctor if you notice an increase in pain (not associated with normal exercise).

 PREVENTING INFECTION

 The first step: Taking proper care of your incision and dressing.